December 21, 2024

 Pulfer sketch showing ideas for reproduction Nelson emblems (1969)

-It is interesting to note that the proposed Pulfer reproduction of a "E.A.Nelson Engineering" emblem was to be finished in red, white and blue enamel.
+It is interesting to see the proposed Pulfer reproduction of a "E.A.Nelson Engineering" emblem, which was to be finished in red, white and blue enamel.
 I have never seen this reproduction Nelson emblem.
 Possibly it was decided not to proceed with this emblem.
 However, it is possible that some copies of this Pulfer reproduction emblem do exist somewhere.
-A reproduction "E.A.Nelson Engineer" emblem was made in the blue and red enamel proposed for the "regular" Nelson emblem, as shown above.
+A reproduction "E.A.Nelson Engineer Detroit" emblem was made in the blue and red enamel proposed for the "regular" Nelson emblem, as shown earlier above.

 No comments: